Keizaal/Keizaal/TROUBLESHOOTING.md

 4. Go back to where you copied Skyrim - Sounds.bsa on your main drive.
 Right click on it and you should see an option that says "Pink Link Source".
 Click that.
 5. Go back to your Skyrim/Data folder.
 Right click anywhere and choose "Drop As" and then "Symbolic Link".
 You will see your sounds file with a shortcut symbol.
 You know it works when you see a little symbol next to the linked files.

+### "*When selecting "Continue" on Keizaal warning pop-ups my game freezes.*"

+Try going into the Keizaal Maintenance mod in Mod Organizer 2 and finding the "ModlistChecker.ini".
+There should be an option in it marked "EnableChecks" change the value to false.

 ### "*When updating Keizaal, Wabbajack deletes mods added on top of the list.*"

 During every update Wabbajack will clean out the mods folder to ensure that everything gets installed properly.
 However, you can add the prefix `[NoDelete]` to the names of the mods you would like to keep and Wabbajack will be sure to ignore them.